Last Updated on March 15, 2022 by Real Men Sow

 When I took my allotment 6 years ago, very few plots gave space to squashes, but recently I’ve seen more and more people trying these brilliant vegetables.

 Squashes have always been one of my favourite things to grow so I can absolutely see why.
-Not only are they tasty, but they’re also attractive, interesting to grow, expensive in the shops, and incredibly flexible in the kitchen.
+Not only are they tasty, but squashes are interesting to grow, expensive in the shops, and incredibly flexible in the kitchen.

-If you’ve never grown squashes before, and fancy trying a few in 2014, here’s 5 varieties I’ve enjoyed growing, and an exciting squash I’m trying for the first time.
+If you’ve never grown squashes before, and fancy trying a few in 2014, here are 5 varieties I’ve enjoyed growing, and an exciting squash I’m trying for the first time.

-Here are 5 Types of Squash that You Should Try to Plant
+5 Types of Squash that You Should Try to Grow

 This the most commonly grown squash, and a great place to start.
 These are the type of squash you’re likely to find in the local supermarket, but at around a quid a pop for a small-average sized squash, you’d be well rewarded by growing your own.

 I’ve used butternuts in a wide range of recipes, including curries, risottos, pies, soups, and even cake.
 They’re also brill mashed, roasted, or chipped.